elementary-Inc/blog/_posts/2021/2021-03-31-star-labtop-mk-iv-from-star-labs.md

 As the first partner device, Star LabTop Mk IV marks the next step in this journey.

-As a part of our OEM strategy, we are shifting our approach to talking about elementary OS.
+As a part of our OEM strategy, we are shifting our approach when talking about elementary OS.
 First, **elementary OS is and always will be entirely open source**; it is core to what we do, and our open source nature has enabled elementary OS to run on a wide variety of commodity hardware from nearly any PC manufacturer.
 That's not changing—now or ever.

 However, moving forward we will place a stronger emphasis on partner devices running elementary OS.
 This helps better satisfy the “gettable” aspect of elementary OS, and ensures that elementary OS has well-supported hardware platforms that deliver the best possible experience.
 And it's much easier to recommend someone buy a computer made for elementary OS than to tell them to shop around, hope to get something that will work well, and then install elementary OS themselves.